marshfellow42/Blog-Website/_posts/2024-05-12-how-to-do torrenting-on-qbittorrent.md

 Because this way you aren't creating a single point of failure in case you suddenly change the IP address for your torrent or change ISPs

-I recommend [Mullvad VPN](https://mullvad.net/en/vpn) if you want to start hosting torrents, because at the beginning there's gonna be a lot of uploading on your part, and you don't want your name to be related to that (especially not in North America).
+I recommend [AirVPN](https://airvpn.org/) if you want to start hosting torrents, because at the beginning there's gonna be a lot of uploading on your part, and you don't want your name to be related to that (especially not in North America).
 Afterwards it'll start to be more dissipated when more seeders start coming in.
 Because those seeders can maintain your torrent and you don't need to be that involved in the process anymore

+I also recommend AirVPN instead of MullvadVPN, because MullvadVPN has <a href="https://mullvad.net/en/blog/removing-the-support-for-forwarded-ports" target="_blank">banned</a> port-forwarding on May 2023

+You'll also need to open your ports so others can download from you

+I have a [guide](/posts/how-to-properly-seed-a-torrent/) on how to do that

 ## Setting up your own tracker
 > This approach is not recommended if you prioritize privacy